GoogleCloudPlatform/magic-modules/docs/content/develop/resource.md

    # update_url: 'projects/{{project}}/locations/{{location}}/resourcenames/{{resource_id}}'
    # The HTTP verb used to update a resource.
 Allowed values: :POST, :PUT, :PATCH.
 Default: :PUT.
    update_verb: :PATCH
-   # True if the resource should use an update mask for updates.
+   # If true, the resource sets an `updateMask` query parameter listing modified
+   # fields when updating the resource.
+If false, it does not.
    update_mask: true

    # Overrides the URL for the resource's standard Delete method.
 (If unset, the